dlicudi/cockpitdecks-configs/README.md

 A collection of aircraft configs for [cockpitdecks](https://github.com/devleaks/cockpitdecks).

+## Aircraft

+### Cessna 172 SP (Garmin 520 model)
+A complete set of pages covering most cockpit functions and gauges for the Cessna 172 SP.

 ## Notes on long press buttons and helper plugin

 1. The helper plugin must be copied to PythonScripts e.g.